 Masters, School of International Public Policy, Columbia University

 Races: My running adventure began with a half marathon in Loveland, Colorado – November 2009.
-Since then, I have completed 4 marathons (the Colorado twice and San Antonio and Denver Rock n Rolls), 6 more 1/2 marathons (including the Denver Rock n Roll, Disney 1/2, Platte Half, Colfax Half, Superbowl Half and Slacker Half), the Garden of the Gods 10-miler, 2 Epic Relays through the Rocky Mountains and 3 marathon relays (8 miles of the America Discovery Trail).
+Since then, I have completed 6 marathons (the Colorado thrice, St. George and San Antonio and Denver Rock n Rolls), dozens more 1/2 marathons (including the Denver and Phoenix Rock n Rolls, Disney 1/2, Platte Half, Colfax Half, Superbowl Half and Slacker Half), the Garden of the Gods 10-miler, 2 Epic Relays through the Rocky Mountains and 3 marathon relays (8 miles of the America Discovery Trail).
 My triathlon career began in 2012 with a small race on the Ft.
 Carson military base.
 Since then, I’ve completed several sprints and Olympic distances, the Boulder 70.3 (soon to be twice) and in just a few months, will attempt my first Ironman in Boulder.

 I am also the mom of two young kids, two large labs, one loving orange kitty and one thankless cat.
 I have lived in Colorado Springs, CO since April 2004.